vibbits/nextflow-workshop/docs/index.md

 ## General context
 This is the second edition of this workshop, jointly organised by VIB Bioinformatics Core, ELIXIR Belgium & BioLizard.
 - The first session (10 January 2022) is dedicated to Containers (Docker & Singularity) which are great tools for code portability and reproducibility of your analysis.
 You will learn how to use containers and how to build a container from scratch, share it with others and how to re-use and modify existing containers.
-- The second session (17 January 2022) is focused on Nextflow for building scalable and reproducible bioinformatics pipelines and running them on a personal computer, cluster and cloud.
+- The second session (17 & 18 January 2022) is focused on Nextflow for building scalable and reproducible bioinformatics pipelines and running them on a personal computer, cluster and cloud.
 Starting from the basic concepts we will build our own simple pipeline and add new features with every step, all in the new DSL2 language.
+On the second day, we will utilise all the gathered knowledge to build a small-scale microbiomics pipeline.

 This website contains the course materials and outline for the second session.

 ## Practical information
-Schedule:
+Schedule day 1:

 - 9:30 - 11:00 - session
 - 11:00 - 11:15 - break